esphome/esphome-docs/components/sprinkler.rst

   - Up to 127 valves/zones
   - Multiple controller instances on a single device
-  - Multiple pumps, "main" or "master" electric valves, which may be shared across controller instances
+  - Multiple pumps, which may be shared across controller instances

 - Enable/disable for each individual valve, allowing valves to be omitted from a full cycle of the system
 - A multiplier value to proportionally increase or decrease the run duration for all valves/zones